×

 What do expats in Freiburg appreciate most about the local culture?

 "Expats in Freiburg often appreciate the city's commitment to environmental sustainability, as it is known as one of the greenest cities in the world.
 They also enjoy the local culture's emphasis on outdoor activities, with plenty of opportunities for hiking, biking, and exploring the Black Forest.
 The local food and wine culture is another aspect that expats appreciate, with Freiburg being in the heart of the Baden wine region.
 The city's rich history and beautiful architecture, particularly in the old town, is also highly valued.
 Additionally, expats often mention the friendliness and welcoming nature of the local people, as well as the high standard of living.
-The city's efficient public transportation system is another aspect that is often appreciated," wrote one member in Freiburg.
+The city's efficient public transportation system is another aspect that is often appreciated," said one expat in Freiburg.

 What do expats find most challenging?